botorch.optim

 Parameters:

-values (List[Any]) – A list of values used in homotopy
+values (list[float]) – A list of values used in homotopy

 property num_steps: int